 Time passed along as Dawn continued to gather data.
 Eventually, enough infrared readings were collected of the surface to finally gather detailed spectroscopic information.
 Earth's atmosphere blocks this portion, so any space-based view is crucial.
 And the data collected by the Visible and Infrared Mapping Spectrometer on Dawn offered quite a few surprises.

-To add to the mystery, gravivty readisn taken from differentials in Dawn data transmission as it orbited Ceres offered scientists clues aout the internal layout of Ceres.
-Turns out, scientists were justified in relabeling the asteroid as a dwarf planet, for it exibihrs hydrostatic equilibrium, meaning that the object indeed has roundness and the internal layers reflect that.
+To add to the mystery, gravity readings taken from differentials in Dawn data transmission as it orbited Ceres offered scientists clues about the internal layout of Ceres.
+Turns out, scientists were justified in relabeling the asteroid as a dwarf planet, for it exhibits hydro-static equilibrium, meaning that the object indeed has roundness and the internal layers reflect that.
 They also hint at a low density which points to water ice as a major contributor to the interior of the dwarf planet, for even mountains are pushing down on Ceres to the point where the mantle is disfigured.
 How could such a complex object form?
 Does it possibly being a KBO resolve anything?
 Stay tuned (Rice).